March 28, 2011

 The Spiritual Gift of

-As Philip talked with the Ethiopian Eunuch on the desert road, the Holy Spirit used Philip to evangelize.
+As Philip talked with the Ethiopian eunuch on the desert road, the Holy Spirit used Philip to evangelize.
 As a verb, evangelize means to share the good news of Jesus Christ regarding salvation by faith alone.
-Philip was an evangelist and one of the seven deacons (Acts 21:8, page 1742; Acts 6:5, page 1709).
+Philip was an evangelist and one of the seven deacons (Acts 21:8; Acts 6:5).

 Evangelists Explain Scripture.
 Evangelists do not develop their own plans of salvation.
 They do not create evangelistic programs separate from the Bible.
 As we see with Philip, evangelists only know and preach one means of salvation, namely, the Lord Jesus Christ.
-The Lord Jesus taught: “I am the way, the truth and the life: no one comes to the Father but through Me” (John 14:6, page 1684).
-Likewise, Peter proclaimed: “And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved” (Acts 4:11, page 1705).
+The Lord Jesus taught: “I am the way, and the truth and the life; no one comes to the Father but through Me” (John 14:6).
+Likewise, Peter proclaimed: “And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved” (Acts 4:12).
 I frequently see “evangelists” on television and hear them on the radio that do not use the Bible to present the message of Jesus Christ.
 Philip based his message upon the Word of God.
 The Holy Spirit gifted people to spread the message of Jesus the Savior, as presented in the Bible.

 Evangelists Often Meet People Who Have Been Reading the Bible.
-As Philip drew near the Ethiopian’s chariot, he heard the eunuch reading the prophet Isaiah (Acts 8:28-30, page 1715).
+As Philip drew near the Ethiopian’s chariot, he heard the eunuch reading the prophet Isaiah (Acts 8:28-30).
 God had prepared the heart of the Ethiopian, in part, by reading the Bible and having his heart stirred by the Holy Spirit through the pages (or scroll) of the Bible.

 Evangelists Often Ask Spiritual Questions.
 Philip asked the Ethiopian: “Do you understand (“γινώσκεις“) what you are reading?”
 This question opens the door to further discussion focused upon the Word of God.
 It also shows that salvation depends upon understanding the Word of God.
 Faith starts with understanding the message of salvation presented in the Bible.
 You must hear it and comprehend that Jesus died for you.
 It does not mean that you understand fully the depths of salvation, but you must hear the facts of salvation and grasp the essential truths.
-Faith comes by hearing and hear by the Word of God (Romans 10:17, page 1773).
+Faith comes by hearing and hearing by the Word of Christ (Romans 10:17).

 So we learn more about the gift of evangelism today from the life of Philip.